People Operations

 People operations, sometimes referred to as people ops, is a professional field and organizational function that deals with the management and development of employees, through various aspects of employment.

 These include organizational culture, upskilling, compliance with labor law, hiring and onboarding, interpersonal relations, performance management, policy and process development, employee engagement, employee recognition, and working to ensure that a system of personal and professional development is maintained for all employees at a given organization.

 People operations is a holistic reinvention of traditional human resources, and is tailored to a more modern workplace and work practices, such as remote roles and global teams.
 It aims to put people first in company decision-making.

 While there is some overlap between human resources and people operations in terms of tasks and responsibilities, the overarching methodology of people ops is quite distinct.
 HR has historically been centered around policies, business goals, compliance with labor legislation, and payroll-related matters.

 People ops, in contrast, focuses on organizational culture, learning and development (L&D), role fulfilment, recognition and reward, personal and professional development, interpersonal relations, successful interfacing between senior management and other employees, organizational values and identity, coaching and mentoring, employee engagement, and diversity, equity, and inclusion (DEI).

 People operations positions itself as highly integrated across business departments, and aims to utilize a proactive, people-focused mindset to drive cultural cohesion, integration, career satisfaction, and employee retention.
 People ops takes the humanistic side of business administration, as well as the entire employee lifecycle (from hiring to departure) into consideration.
-In contrast to human resources, people operations seeks to focus on people's intrinsic value, and the ways that upskilling, rewarding, and keeping employees happy contributes directly to overall business success.
+In contrast to human resources, people operations seeks to focus on people's intrinsic value, and the ways that upskilling, rewarding, and keeping employees happy contribute directly to overall business success.
 People operations is therefore based on employee-driven growth.

-In vernacular usage, people operations can refer to the people operations (people) department of a business, or to the people operations field in which such practitioners work.
+In vernacular usage, people operations can refer to the people operations department of a business, or to the people operations field in which such practitioners work.
 Similar fields with a more specific focus, which may be situated underneath a people operations department, are employee experience and employee success.

 Companies that have switched to using a people operations methodology, instead of traditional HR, include Google, IBM, Cloudflare, Yelp, Relativity Space, Propel, and Credible Labs.